minasgadalla/wE-drive--ceid/README.md

 # wE-drive--ceid
-wE-drive is an application for renting shareable cars.
+wE-drive is an application for software techologie 2020